witchessabath/mkdocs/docs/Docker.md

 ## Portainer
 I use Portainer to have an overview and comfortable GUI management interface for all my Docker containers.
 I find creating and managing Docker networks, assigning labels to containers, as well as reviewing container logs more comfortable through Portainer.
-It also enables you to connect to a console and act as root user in the container, therefore replacing the need to connect to the Docker host and executing the `docker -it` command.
+It also enables you to connect to a console and act as root user in the container, therefore replacing the need to connect to the Docker host and executing the `docker -it` command to access the container's CLI from there.
 Portainer can be installed by creating a volume (`docker volume create portainer_data`) and then the container for it (`docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest`).

-## Paperless
-I use Paperless as a document managagement system.
-I and configured it using a Docker Compose file, and added an Environment file for more fine-grained configuraions with the entry `env_file: docker-compose.env`.
-The database I use with it is Redis.
-(This is one of the benefits of using Docker Compose - simply start the file with `services:` and define multiple services in the file.)

 ## Nextcloud
 I run a Nextcloud instance in a container.